 Nearly three-quarters (73%) believe AI improves the shopping experience — saving shoppers time (73%), offering them convenience while shopping (66%), and creating personalized experiences for them while shopping (62%).

-And with Black Friday quickly approaching, the majority of shoppers (73%) plan to use AI to find the best deals for the busiest shopping day of the year.
+And with Black Friday quickly approaching, most shoppers (73%) plan to use AI to find the best deals for the busiest shopping day of the year.

 “In many ways, it’s refreshing to see so many people already aware of how AI is incorporated into their shopping habits,” continued Hogan.
 “Still, the misconception of how AI is used is still prevalent.
 Making shopping easier with the use of AI means explaining to shoppers how AI can benefit their experience.”